mistub70/bda.plone.productshop/README.rst

   The rich text fields will have their own tabs at the bottom
 2) Productgroup (bda.shoptypes.productgroup)
 3) Variation (bda.shoptypes.variation) that can be added inside a Productgroup folder.
-  You should set the view of Productgroup to one of the Variation
+  You should set the view of Productgroup to one of the Variation (in other words: the view of "Productgroup folder" should be one content item (the default Variation)

 NB: None of the views are enabled by default, but you can test them by adding /@@viewname to the url, like:

 - http://mysite.com/product/@@product_view